Online Safety

-You can read our E-Safety Policy and Acceptable Internet Use Policy via the link below.
+You can read our E-Safety Policy and Acceptable Internet Use Policies on our Policies page.

 • Set up parental controls on your home broadband and all Internet-enabled devices your child has access to.